duong98/public-notes/other/css.md

 To avoid cross-browser issues, always set a width on anything floated, absolutely positioned, or fixed positioned.

+`{box-sizing: content-box}` the default setting, the height and width are calculated to include only the content.
 **`{box-sizing: border-box}` allows border and padding to be computed in the total space occupied by a box model.**